dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 In C, the `char` data type represents a single 8-bit byte.
 We wil explore the relationship between bytes and text characters in a future note.

-A four-bit grouping is called a *nibble*...
+A four-bit grouping is called a *nibble*...because it's half of a byte!
+Thank you.
+I'll be here all week.
+Tip your waitstaff!

-...because it's half of a byte!
 No, seriously.
+It really is called a nibble.
 I didn't make that up.
-It really is called a nibble.

 **Kilo, Mega, Giga, Tera and the Rest of the Gang**